rewired-conference/kristinarapuano.github.io/_pages/sponsors.md

 author_profile: true
 ---

-Are you interested in:
+<a href="mailto:rewired.conference@gmail.com" target="_top">Contact the Rewired 2020 team</a> for information about sponsorship and the opportunity to:
-- connecting with leaders in functional neuroimaging research?
+- connect with leaders in the field of functional neuroimaging
-- showcasing expertise at a new kind of scientific meeting?
+- showcase expertise at a new kind of scientific meeting
-- supporting rigorous, reproducible, and representative science?
+- support rigorous, reproducible, and representative science

-<a href="mailto:rewired.conference@gmail.com" target="_top">Contact our team</a> for more information about sponsorship opportunties.

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>